namukcom/SynologyCloudFlareDDNS/README.md

 Prerequisites
 ---------------
 * Have a active Zone in Cloudflare.
-(Your Own Doamin, too)
+(Your own domain, too)
 * Have a A Record.

 Installation - Simple way (requires DSM 7.0+ or Python3 installed)